-Francis Coates Jones demonstrated no interest in art until he went abroad with his brother, in 1876, although his older brother, Hugh Bolton Jones, was a landscape painter.
+Francis Coates Jones demonstrated no enthusiasm for art until he went abroad in 1876 when he was nineteen years old, with his older brother Hugh Bolton Jones, who was a landscape painter.

-After his return to America in 1881, Francis Coates Jones worked for a year in his brother’s studio in New York.
-He continued to show his work at the National Academy of Design, where he had first exhibited in 1877, and he was elected a member of the more progressive Society of American Artists.
-After another visit to France, he settled permanently in New York in 1884.
+After his arrival back to America in 1881, Francis Coates Jones worked for a year in his brother’s art studio in New York and was elected a member of the progressive Society of American Artists.
+After another visit to France, he finally settled in New York in 1884.

 A traditionalist, Jones was particularly active in service to the National Academy.
-In addition, Jones was a trustee of the Metropolitan Museum of Art.
+Also, Jones was a trustee of the Metropolitan Museum of Art for many years.

-Influences: Henri Lehmann, William-Adolphe Bouguereau, Jules Joseph Lefebvre
+Artists Influencing Francis Coates Jones: Henri Lehmann, William-Adolphe Bouguereau, Jules Joseph Lefebvre.

 He Traveled To England, France, Spain, Morocco, Italy, Switzerland.